The Supergeometry of Loday Algebroids: Abstract

 \section{Abstract}

-A concept of {\it Loday algebroid} (and its pure algebraic version -- {\it Loday pseudoalgebra}) is proposed and discussed in comparison with other similar structures present in the literature.
+A {new} concept of {\it Loday algebroid} (and its pure algebraic version -- {\it Loday pseudoalgebra}) is proposed and discussed in comparison with other similar structures present in the literature.
 The structure of a Loday pseudoalgebra and its natural reduction to a Lie pseudoalgebra is studied.
-Further, Loday algebroids are interpreted as homological vector fields on a `supercommutative manifold' and the corresponding Cartan calculus is introduced.
+Further, Loday algebroids are interpreted as homological vector fields on a `supercommutative manifold' {associated with a shuffle product} and the corresponding Cartan calculus is introduced.
 Several examples, including Courant algebroids, Grassmann-Dorfman and twisted Courant-Dorfman brackets, as well as algebroids induced by Nambu-Poisson structures, are given.

 {\bf MSC 2000}: 53D17, 58A50, 17A32, 17B66

 {\bf Keywords}: Algebroid, pseudoalgebra, Loday algebra, Courant bracket, supercommutative manifold, homological vector field, Cartan calculus